SamuelBertman/SDRP/report/degradation-mechanisms.md

 - PE-LLD: sunlight + fungi + thermal → 20% faster oxidation, higher CO₂ evolution
 - Cumulative stress accelerates creep, chain scission, embrittlement
 - Relevant for Martian polymer longevity

+NEED AN EQUATION TO CALCULATE THE DEGREDATION RATE INCLUDING ALL THE DIFF EQUATIONS USED TO THEN GET THE OVERALL RATE CALCULATING v IS VERY IMPORTANT FOR HEALING KINETICS AND THIS PROJECT AS THE VALUE CANNOT BE CONSTANT AND MUST INSTEAD BE DYNAMIC